fga401/AutoTableTurf/README.md

 # AutoTableTurf

-Automate the Tableturf game and help you reach Level 50.
+Automate the Tableturf game helping you reach Level 50 and get all sleeves.

 ![image](https://user-images.githubusercontent.com/36651740/194977551-2014cff7-5fe4-4964-aad9-7a467aba9aef.png)